 - High school colors for party and hang college t-shirts behind serving table

-- Set up a candy bar with high school colors on one side, college on other
+- Set up a Candy Buffet with high school colors on one side, college on other

 - Decorate white chinese take-out boxes with the school logo and fill with your grad’s favorite candy on each table.

 - Create messages in a bottle for your guests to write on.
 Leave pens, and strips of paper on each table.
 Fashion a retrieval tool and send these bottles to your grad along with care packages in the fall.

 - Ask guests to sign Jenga blocks that your teen can take and play at college.
 This clever idea doubles as an ice-breaker at the dorm.

 - Order a poster from your grad’s new college or football stadium and ask guests to sign it.
 This could be an instant way to dress up a drab dorm wall so roll it up afterwards or have it mounted on foam board to take with you in the fall.

 - If your senior is a sports fan, college flags and banners are an easy way to decorate.
 For the serious fan, this will handily double as instant dorm decor.